marschall/marschall.github.com/_posts/2017-03-26-h2-row-limiting.md

 Unfortunately this is currently not [documented](https://www.h2database.com/html/grammar.html#select) but this is hopefully fixed in the future.

-Know that this is used for pagination it as correctness issues if the result set is updated between two queries and has performance issues for large offsets.
-For more information check out Markus Winand's article on [keyset pagination](https://use-the-index-luke.com/no-offset) on the subject.
+Know that if this is used for pagination it as correctness issues if the result set is updated between two queries and has performance issues for large offsets.
+For more information check out Markus Winand's article on [keyset pagination](https://use-the-index-luke.com/no-offset).